 There’s full things to remember.
 If I had the Striim platform, it’s that it is an end to end platform that has everything you need to collect, process, analyze, deliver and visualized streaming data.
-It’s easy to use.
-A, enables you to build applications really quickly.
+It’s easy to use and enables you to build applications really quickly.
 It has a SQL like language, so you don’t have to learn to code to work with data.
 And so business analysts, data scientists can work with it.
-It integrates with [inaudible] the technology choices you’ve made.
+It integrates with the technology choices you’ve made.
 So we have integration for all the major enterprise databases, um, Kafka and other messaging technologies, the top three cloud platforms.
 It’s all three big data platforms, et Cetera.
 And we are an enterprise grade that has a full end to end security, uh, policy, uh, encryption and authentication, authorization for accessing any of the components, any of the pieces of our platform.
 It’s highly performing, highly scalable, scalable, distributed architecture on, has reliability built into it with exactly ones processing guarantees available.
 So that’s the presentation and now I think Catherine, we could open it up to questions.

 Thanks so much Dave.
 I’d like to remind everyone to submit your questions by the Q and a panel on the right hand side of your screen.
 While we’re waiting, I’ll mention that we will be sending a followup email with the link to the recording of this webinar within the next few days.
 Please feel free to share this link with your colleagues.
 Now let’s turn to our questions.
 Our first question is, can we do this just using open source or Kafka?